Core-Quest/QuestRPCWinClient/ReadMe.md

 # Info
-- You must have the [my mod](https://github.com/Core-Quest/Quest-RPC/releases/download/v0.1.0/QuestDiscordRPC.qmod) installed on your Quest version of Beat Saber for this to work.
+- You must have [my mod](https://github.com/Core-Quest/Quest-RPC/releases/download/v0.1.0/QuestDiscordRPC.qmod) installed on your Quest version of Beat Saber for this to work.
 - Make Sure you have Discord Windows version **not browser!**

 # Installation instructions